Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Age-adjusted Rate

 An age-adjusted rate is a form of a rate that controls for age effects, allowing better comparability of rates across geographic areas.
 Age-adjustment may also be used to control for age effects when comparing across several years of data, as the age distribution of the population changes over time.
-See also Direct Age Standardization and Indirect Age Standardization. [more on age-adjusted rates...]
+See also Direct Age Standardization and Indirect Age Standardization. [visit the HELP page on age-adjusted rates...]

 Age-specific Birth Rate